DIVORCE | SEPARATION | NUILITY

 If not you, a court will decide for you.
 That may or may not solve the problem, provide vindication, or make sense.
 Judges make rulings based on evidence and legal precedent.
 If court decisions were predictable, spouses and their attorneys would settle their disputes before trial.
 So, a growing number of divorcing spouses are finding it reasonable to consider alternates to decision-by- court-combat.
 Attorneys will have differences of opinion.
 Clients may be afraid of losing, or of not winning.
 And neither may look for or insist on finding what can work for both.
 Judges admit: parents and their lawyers know more about their financial issues and their children than the judge ever will.
 Most cases eventually settle, but not usually until you spend $25,000-$50,000 each.
 By calling NDA you can start from the beginning to resolve conflict, find solutions, plan efficiently, and go forward.

 Collaboration is cooperative approach to settling divorce issues.
-For more difficult, complex, or contentious cases, each spouse chooses an attorney to assist decision making.
-A divorce coach also helps him/her define and focus on their important interests and goals.
+For more difficult or contentious cases, each spouse chooses an attorney to assist them in decision making.
+A divorce coach also helps him/her define and focus on their personal interests and goals.
 Collaborative attorneys and coaches help educate and inform their clients to understand and choose their best options.

-The team often includes a neutral financial specialist and, and as may be needed for minor children, a child specialist.
+The team often include a neutral financial specialist and, and as may be needed for minor children, a child specialist.

 All pertinent information is gathered, shared and digested cooperatively.
 Decisions are made jointly and temporary arrangements promptly.
 Assets and debts are identified and valued.
 Separate vs. community property as well as reimbursement or other issues are investigated.
 What are the best arrangements for parenting children and for their support are studied and decided on as is spousal support and other issues unique to your family.
 The results become your enforceable judgment.
 Call (949) 752-2727.
 Speak directly to a collaborative attorney or divorce coach.

-Arbitrations is a process in which one or more arbitrators that the parties and their attorneys choose decide your issues.
-The parties pay the Arbitrators, family law attorneys or retired judges who charge an average of $500.00 an hour.
+Arbitration is a process in which one or more arbitrators, the parties and their attorneys choose decide the issues.
+The parties pay the Arbitrators.
+Who are family law attorneys or retired judges charging an average of $500.00 an hour.